william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 Looking down at the Grand Valley, different tarn.
 You can see Gladys lake hidden among the trees if you zoom in.
 ![grandvalleyview](/assets/dpsl22.jpg)

 I got to the pass.
-I turned right and went up to the actual peak, and scrambled around until I found Lila Lake, which is across another valley with a trail that is no longer maintained, and also, very difficult.
+I turned right and went up to the actual peak, and scrambled around until I saw Lila Lake, which is across another valley with a trail that is no longer maintained, and also, very difficult.
+(For some reason Lila Lake is not on Lila Ridge).
 Behind it rose the Olympic Mountains.

 You can see Lila Lake just under the scree rock mountain, hiding within that small shelf.
 This was just one of many many lakes hiding on shelfs along day 1-3.
 ![Lila Lake view](/assets/dpsl13.jpg)